matilda26/Tic-Tac-Toe/README.md

 Click here to play the game in your browser - https://matilda26.github.io/Tic-Tac-Toe/

 ## Technologies Used
 This project was written in JavaScript, HTML, and CSS.
-Adobe Animate CC was used to create the charcter animations which were employed as sprite animations controlled by CSS.
-Animate.css was also used to provide game board animations.
+Adobe Animate CC was used to create the character animations which were employed as sprite animations controlled by CSS.
+Animate.css was also used to provide gameboard interactivity.

 ## Approach to Solving Problems
 Finding the correct logic for the JS wasn't easy, however, in the end I put all winning combinations in an array and searched for a winning combo.

 ## Next Steps
-- Make a responsive, phone version of the game
 - Add more animations:
   - Sad losing animation
   - Draw animations
   - Waiting animations (waving, looking at clock)
 - Add customisation:
   - choose your character
   - choose your token
-- Alternate which player starts each round
-- Be able to customise "Best of so many games"